philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 *   Technical debt management
 *   Workload, stress, and sustainable pace.

-## A whole-in workshop to create a Quality View
+## A whole-team workshop to create a Quality View

 Tech-Leads have a pretty good knowledge of their codebase.
 So they could draw an accurate Quality View by themselves.
 Through our coach's goggles, though, this is a missed opportunity for collaboration!